 Microsoft Word is a great tool for creating, editing and sharing your files with others but quite a few tasks can bother us when trying to work on a document.
 Deleting a blank page happens to be one such task.
-Here’s a simple solution for it!
+Here’s a simple solution to delete the extra page in Word!

 How to delete a Page in Word